Stara Kiszewa

 Stara Kiszewa is a village in Kościerzyna County, Pomeranian Voivodeship, in northern Poland.
 It is the seat of the gmina (administrative district) called Gmina Stara Kiszewa.
-It lies approximately 19 km south-east of Kościerzyna and 52 km south-west of the regional capital Gdańsk.
 It is located within the historic region of Pomerania.

 History

 Stara Kiszewa was a royal village of the Kingdom of Poland, administratively located in the Tczew County in the Pomeranian Voivodeship.

 During the German occupation of Poland (World War II), on November 19, 1939, the Germans murdered 12 Polish farmers from Stara Kiszewa in a massacre in the nearby village Nowy Wiec.
 Poles were also subjected to expulsions, carried out in late 1939, January 1940 and in 1942.
 In August 1941, two Poles escaped from a subcamp of the Stutthof concentration camp in Gdańsk to Stara Kiszewa and received aid in the village.